-Eligible employees have two supplemental dental plans available to them through Delta Dental and may enroll in one of them.
-The primary differences between the two plans are the provider networks, premium cost, annual maximums and whether orthodontia is covered (Select Plus Plan only).
-Both plans provide coverage for major services, such as crowns and implants, but do not cover preventive or basic services, such as cleanings and fillings.
-If coverage for preventive and/or basic services is needed, consider enrolling in Uniform Dental.
+The supplemental dental plans are administered by Delta Dental.
+You may enroll in one supplemental dental plan (Select or Select Plus).
+The primary differences between the plans are the provider networks, premium cost, annual maximums and whether orthodontia is covered (Select Plus Plan only).
+Both plans provide coverage for major services, such as crowns and implants.

 For more information, review the Plan Brochure and Dental Comparison Chart located in the Forms & Resources section below.

 - Eligible for State Group Health Insurance, and